There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Anna (Linda Cardellini) works for child protective services, and is working an odd case.
-Two kids are very clearly being abused and, while their mother (Patricia Velasquez) is claiming to be protecting her kids, all signs point to the her as being the one who is abusing them.
+Two kids are very clearly being abused, and while their mother (Patricia Velasquez) is claiming to be protecting her kids, all signs point to the her being the one who is abusing them.
 There are burn marks on the kids’ arms, and she locks her children in a small closet at night.
-It seems like a pretty cut and dry case but, when the kids are put in great danger with their mother nowhere to be found, Anna starts to think there might be more to this story.
+It seems like a pretty cut and dry case, but when the kids are put in great danger with their mother nowhere to be found, Anna starts to think there might be more to the story.

 Weird things start happening around Anna’s house.
-Her kids start seeing a strange woman and, when her kids get mysteriously familiar burn marks on their arms, Anna starts to believe the abusive mother may have been innocent.
-More importantly, she believes her kids are in great danger.
-She learns the story of La Llorona (Marisol Ramirez).
-La Llorona was a beautiful woman who lost her children in a terrible turn of events.
-Long after her death, she still roams the earth searching for children to replace her own.
-Now, she has her sights set on Anna’s children.
+Her kids start seeing a strange woman, and when her own kids get mysteriously familiar burn marks on their arms, Anna starts to believe the abusive mother may have been innocent.
+More importantly, she believes her kids are now being targeted.
+She learns the story of La Llorona (Marisol Ramirez), a beautiful woman who lost her children in a terrible turn of events.
+Long after her death, she now roams the land of the living, searching for children to replace her own.
+Now it seems she has her sights set on Anna’s children.

 The Pros & Cons

 |The Pros||The Cons|